marthakelly/lucy/README.md

     will generate a single page into a static page

     --help appended to any of these commands will bring up a help menu

+The raw files are in the source directory, the files are generated into the deploy directory.
+Bootstrap your favorite deployment method :)

+### In the works:
+local webserver
+prettier templates